rnjhnd/java-design-patterns-portfolio/12-prototype-design-pattern/document-registry-system/README.md

-# Document Prototype Manager
+# Document Registry System

 A Java implementation of the **Prototype Design Pattern** for efficient document creation and management.
 This project demonstrates how to use prototype objects to create new document instances without the overhead of complex initialization.

 ## 📋 Overview

-The Document Prototype Manager allows you to create different types of documents (PDF, Text, and Spreadsheet) using pre-configured prototypes.
+The Document Registry System allows you to create different types of documents (PDF, Text, and Spreadsheet) using pre-configured prototypes.
 Instead of creating new document instances from scratch each time, the system clones existing prototype objects, making document creation more efficient and consistent.

 ## 🏗️ Architecture